-If you routinely pluck big wads of lint from the trap of your clothes dryer, you should be wondering—where does all of that come from?
-You emptied all pockets and you’re certain you did not wash a bag of pillow stuffing.
+If you routinely pluck giant wads of lint from the trap of your clothes dryer, you should be wondering—where does all of that come from?
+You emptied all pockets and certain you did not wash a bag of pillow stuffing!

-I’ll tell you what it is because I face the same thing and I am not happy about this: It’s visual proof the dryer is wearing out our clothes.
+I’ll tell you what it is because I face the same thing and am not happy about this: It’s visual proof that the dryer is prematurely wearing out our clothes and household linens.
 Those fibers were neatly woven into these clothes only 30 minutes ago.
-For all the convenience a clothes dryer offers, it may come at the price of having to replace clothes much too often.
+A clothes dryer’s convenience can come at the price of having to replace clothes much too often if used improperly.

 How to Dry Clothes and Linens Properly

 Residual detergent in fabrics causes them to feel rough.
 It can turn white things dingy gray.
 The solution to this problem is to measure carefully, erring on the side of too little rather than too much detergent.
 Then add 1/2 cup white vinegar to the last rinse.
 This will help remove the residual detergent from the fabrics.
 Even when air-dried, they will be softer.

 Using inexpensive distilled white vinegar in the laundry will whiten, brighten, reduce odor, and soften clothes without harsh chemicals.
 When added to gallons of water in the washer, the 5% acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics or the washing machine itself.
 Unless prohibited by the manufacturer (check your owner manual), a small amount of vinegar released into the last rinse is safe to use in both standard and high-efficiency washers.
 Even more, it is beneficial to septic tanks and the environment.

 Repeated trips through a dryer set to High, are hard on clothes and linens.
 It weakens and breaks down fibers, weakens and eventually causes fabric to fail.
 A much better option is to select Medium or Warm, then removing the items before they are completely bone-dry.